Fragtality/PilotsDeck/README.md

 #### Does not Connect / "Out of Bound" Exception / MSFS 2024

 - Reasons currently unknown, likely due to the Beta State of 2024.
-Try if removing the Mobiflight Event Module, re-runinng the Installer and then rebooting the PC helps.
+Try if removing the Mobiflight Event Module, re-running the Installer and then rebooting the PC helps.

 <br/>